Indirect Indication of the KCBS-Type Quantum Contextuality by the CHSH-Bell Test: THE CORRELATION BETWEEN THE OUTCOMES OF THE KCBS AND CHSH TESTS THROUGH CONCURRENCE

 where $A_i = 2 S_i^2 - 1$ ($S_i$ are the spin-$1$ operators).
 In real space ($\mathbb{E}^3$), there are five directions along which spin measurements can be performed, and $A_i$ and $A_{i+1}$ are co-measurable due to orthogonality relations.
 The vectors taken along these directions form a pentagram.
 Each term is the average value of two measurements ($A_i$ and $A_{i+1}$) performed together.
 We obtain results exceeding the lower limit; in other words, contextuality is a quantum-unique property of qutrit states.
 Maximal contextuality of the KCBS scenario is observed when the neutrally polarized spin state $\vert 0 \rangle$ is tested.
 One finds the quantum lower limit close to $-4$ ($\cong -3,94$).

-Lately, the degree of KCBS-type contextuality has been found for a known concurrence that is the degree of entanglement between particles \cite{diker2022degree}.
-In this work, one uses the symmetric two-qubit states corresponding to effective qutrit states, and their spins are measured in the KCBS scenario.
+In the KCBS paper, the authors have mentioned the possibility of symmetric two-qubit usage for testing its KCBS-type contextuality \cite{KCBS4}.
+They have even given the concurrence (the degree of entanglement) for these states to violate the KCBS inequality \cite{KCBS4,conc-bell1}.
+For $C > 0,447$, symmetric two-qubit states violate the KCBS inequality, exhibiting contextuality.
+Later, the degree of KCBS-type contextuality has been found for a known concurrence \cite{diker2022degree}.
+In this work, one uses symmetric two-qubit states corresponding to effective qutrit states, and measures their spins in the KCBS scenario.
 The definition of a symmetric two-qubit state is the following:

-where $a$, $b$, and $c$ are complex probability amplitudes, satisfying the normalization condition ($a^2 + b^2 + c^2 = 1$).
+where $a$, $b$, and $c$ are complex probability amplitudes, satisfying the normalization condition (${|a|}^2 + {|b|}^2 + {|c|}^2 = 1$).
 The state $\ket{\psi}$ corresponds to the general definition of a qutrit state ($\ket{\psi^*} = a \ket{1} + b \ket{0} + c \ket{-1}$).
 By taking into account all possible qutrit states, one obtains the degree of contextuality in terms of concurrence as follows \cite{diker2022degree}:

 One obtains the possible minimum value when applying the KCBS test for a given concurrence.
 Equation \ref{SminC} is a simple linear equation that gives us the degree of contextuality for a qutrit state with an embedded entanglement.
 Concurrence can take values between 0 and 1 ($0 \leq C \leq 1$), and we may check for $C = 1$ and $C = 0$, i.e., the maximally entangled and non-entangled quantum states, respectively.
 When $C=0$, $S^{min}_{KCBS} = - \sqrt{5}$.
-That is the lower limit for non-entangled states.
-Recall the non-contextuality limit ($=-3$), and the new lower bound given for local states is higher than this.
+That is the limit value for non-entangled states.
+Recall the non-contextuality limit ($=-3$), and the new bound given for local states is higher than this.
 We observe non-contextual and non-local states between these limits, i.e., semi-quantumness.
 For maximal entanglement ($C=1$), $S^{min}_{KCBS} = 5-4 \sqrt{5} $, which corresponds to the maximal contextuality in the KCBS scenario.
-We find $C \cong 0.447$ for the non-contextuality limit (-3).
+We find $C \cong 0.447$ for the non-contextuality limit (-3), and both of these concurrence values have already been given in the KCBS paper \cite{KCBS4}.
 The degree of entanglement is high for us to observe quantum contextuality.

 Similarly, for a given concurrence, the maximal non-locality in the CHSH measurement scenario is given by the following: